elite-polito/elite-polito.github.io/news/2023-07-05-eics-report/index.md

 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/J0FnTtiShU6lfa?hostedIn=slideshare&page=upload" width="620" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>
 </p>

-You can read the full paper by following the link at the end of this news.

 ### Towards A Visual Programming Tool to Create Deep Learning Models